Tel Aviv: Climate

-Local government
+Government

 Tel Aviv is governed by a 31-member city council elected for a five-year term by in direct proportional elections, and a mayor elected for the same term by direct elections under a two-round system.
 Like all other mayors in Israel, no term limits exist for the Mayor of Tel Aviv.
 All Israeli citizens over the age of 17 with at least one year of residence in Tel Aviv are eligible to vote in municipal elections.
 The municipality is responsible for social services, community programs, public infrastructure, urban planning, tourism and other local affairs.
 The Tel Aviv City Hall is located at Rabin Square.
 Ron Huldai has been mayor of Tel Aviv since 1998.
-Huldai was reelected for a fifth term in the 2018 municipal elections, defeating former deputy Asaf Zamir, founder of the Ha'Ir party.
-Huldai's has become the longest-serving mayor of the city, exceeding Shlomo Lahat's 19-year term.
-The shortest-serving was David Bloch, in office for two years, 1925–27.
+Huldai was reelected to a sixth term in the 2024 municipal elections, defeating former Minister of Economy Orna Barbivai.
+Huldai has become city's longest-serving mayor, surpassing Shlomo Lahat's 19-year term.
+The shortest-serving mayor was David Bloch, who served a two year term between 1925 and 1927.

 Politically, Tel Aviv is known to be a stronghold for the left, in both local and national issues.
 The left wing vote is especially prevalent in the city's mostly affluent central and northern neighborhoods, though not the case for its working-class southeastern neighborhoods which tend to vote for right wing parties in national elections.
 Outside the kibbutzim, Meretz receives more votes in Tel Aviv than in any other city in Israel.